datomatic/enum-helper/README.md

     /it
         enums.php
 ```
 All language files return an array of keyed strings.
-The array has 2 level: first level has as key the complete class name of enum, the second has as key the name of the enum case.
+The array has 2 levels: the first level has as a key the complete class name of the enum, and the second has as a key the name of the enum case.
 ```php
 // /lang/it/enums.php